 - enrolled in a hospice program

-- alone or without a supportive caregiver
+- without an able caregiver, alone or unable to afford a private caregiver

 All Grace House services are free-of-charge, allowing individuals to pass peacefully without financial barriers to care.
 We offer: